datopian/playbook/ops/README.md

 ----
 ### After Onboarding:

-Have a meeting a week after Onboarding to catch up and see how new Staff Member is adapting.
+Have a meeting a week after Onboarding to catch up and see how new Staff Member is adapting.You should use this opportunity to clarify any unanswered questions as well and to provide feedback regarding the Datopian Quiz.

 #### Contract completion process: